F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 Note that **bare ctest tests are not supported**.
 To run them, use the CLion terminal to run the `ctest` command.

+### Linting
+The only linting tool built into CLion is [Clang-Tidy](#clang-tidy) (see also the [configuration section](#clang-tidy-configuration)), but it unfortunatelly does not support custom checks.

+A paid option is to use the [IntelliJ Qodana](https://www.jetbrains.com/qodana/) tool, but that one costs $5 per user per month and the checks are performed in cloud, not in the IDE.

+Finally, it is not even possible to automatically run custom tools on file change, or pre-build.

 ### Troubleshooting